Lesson 4: NDAs, Non-Competes, and Other Restrictive Covenants

 • Non-Disclosure Agreements (NDAs): These agreements restrict the dissemination of specific information.
 The scope and terms of NDAs can vary, but they generally cover:

-• Information eligible for intellectual property protection (e.g., patents, copyrights).
+• Information eligible for IP protection (e.g., patents, copyrights).

 • Confidential information that, if disclosed, could undermine a party’s competitive advantage.